google/aiyprojects-raspbian/README.md

 ## How to use this library

 I used to have it uploaded to PYPI for easy installation.
 But Google Assistant is changing too rapidly.
-I find it more educating to download and try to integrate it manually:
+I find it more informing to download and try to integrate it manually:

 1. Download the `aiy` directory